Do you have any tips beyond this list to prevent a cold? One of my favorites is diffusing On Guard from Doterra.

 8 Ways To Prevent A Cold

 When it comes to colds, you know the drill.
 Once you have one, the best you can do is chain yourself to a box of tissues and brave the storm.
-In other words, prevention really is the best medicine.
+In other words, prevention is the best medicine.
 Here, 8 surprisingly effective ways to cut colds off before they start.

 Wash up

-Every time you pick up a public pen (ick!), clutch a treadmill handle or twist open a doorknob, your hands get populated by tons of germs.
+Whenever you pick up a public pen (ick!), clutch a treadmill handle or twist open a doorknob, your hands get populated by tons of germs.
 That’s why experts say that washing your hands is the single best way to keep from getting sick.
 You already head for the sink every time you use the bathroom or prepare food, but remember to do so after being around sick people or touching public surfaces.
 Suds up with soap and hot water for 20 seconds, and don’t forget to scrub between your fingers and under your nails.
 When you can’t get to a sink, use a hand sanitizer that’s at least 60% alcohol, and resist the urge to wipe it all away before it dries.

 Hang out with friends

 Research shows that the fewer human connections we have at home, work, and in the community, the more likely we are to get sick.
-In one study, researchers monitored 276 people between the ages of 18 and 55 and found that those who had six or more friends were four times better at fighting off the viruses that cause colds than those with fewer buddies.
+In one study, researchers monitored 276 people between 18 and 55 and found that those with six or more friends were four times better at fighting off the viruses that cause colds than those with fewer buddies.
 Can’t always cram in social time during a busy week?
 Stop by a co-worker’s office for a quick catch-up or email or text your friends at night to stay in touch when you’re too busy for phone calls.

 Crank up the humidifier